Welcome, Visitor | Login

 Back to Top

-Organic Seed Committee: The committee focuses on issues relevant to organic seed production, treatment, use and marketing.
+Organic Seed Committee: This committee works to resolve technical issues relevant to organic seed production, treatment, use and marketing.
 Open to all ASTA members interested in the development of the organic seed industry, the committee formulates policy recommendations to be submitted to the USDA National Organic Program (NOP) and National Organic Standards Board.
 The committee supports the organic seed industry for all commodities and interfaces with the USDA-NOP and the National Organic Standards Board.

 Back to Top